How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 • Keep accurate records of trust assets and transactions

-• Review and update the trust periodically as needed
+• Regularly review and update the trust as necessary

 Consider additional estate planning documents:

-• Create a pour-over will to catch any assets not in the trust
+• Draft a pour-over will to capture any assets that are not included in the trust

 • Update beneficiary designations on accounts and policies